-Procurify's Approval Routing provides account administrators the tools needed to better tailor their approval pathways, based on key details of the requests.
+Procurify's Approval Routing provides account administrators the tools needed to better tailor their approval pathways by utilizing the key details of the requests.

 Approval groups are made up of one or more approvers appointed within that group.
 Each approver is also assigned a level as well as a threshold.
 In order for a request to be approved it must be approved by all levels of the group.
 There is an exception to this, which will be explained within the threshold details below.

 An approval group will have at least one approval level.
 The level determines which approver(s) will need to 'ok' the pending Request first, before it can move to the next level.
 Once it is approved, the Request moves into the queue of the next approver, within the next level.
 If the Request is denied, it will not be sent to the next approver and will exit the Approval Routing, as the status of the Request has now changed to "denied".
 Based on the example group above, we can see that this approval group contains 3 levels.
 Being within the first level, Susan will be the first approver to be notified of the pending request within her queue.